Ahmad-Molhim/Ideal-Voltage-Controlled-Switch-Design/README.md

 # 🔌 Ideal Voltage-Controlled Switches

 This project explores the design and analysis of two voltage-controlled switches that aim to replicate the behavior of an ideal switch—zero voltage drop in the “ON” state, infinite resistance in the “OFF” state, instantaneous switching, and zero power loss.

-Developed as part of the *Electronic Devices and Circuits 1 (2EI4)* course at McMaster University, the project includes simulations, physical implementations, and performance analysis of both switch designs.

 ---

 ## 📁 Project Contents